Code Red

 Period poverty is a global issue that affects millions of people who lack access to menstrual products and hygienic facilities.

-We created a mobile platform that works as a both period tracker and a place to help people in need of menstrual products.
+We created a mobile platform that works as both a period tracker and a place to help people in need of menstrual products.

 Community